AlwaysLearningDeeper/Salesforce-Predictive-Modelling/README.md

 * Group values with a large number of instances in these categorical variables, in order to reduce the dimensionality of the one-hot vector
 * Delete the index variable ID Customer

-The following techniques didn't have a positive impact so we decided not to use them
+The following techniques didn't have a positive impact so we decided not to use them:
 * Eliminate outliers
 * Use scaling
 * Model differently outliers and normal clients